 Pawp Emergency Fund Terms & Conditions Outlined

-The Emergency Fund is only available for members who are making monthly payments continuously and without interruption.
+The Emergency Fund is only available to a member if account payments (monthly and annually) are made continuously and without interruption.
 If the payment method we have on file for a member fails, they will lose access to the Emergency Fund.
-If a member cancels their account, they will also lose access to the fund at the end of their payment term.
+If a member cancels their Emergency Fund add-on, they will lose access to the fund at the end of their payment term.
 Payment method can be updated here.

 Members may be required to provide proof of pet ownership in the form of a pet license or registration.